-15.0 Equalities implications
+18.0 Equalities implications

-- 15.1 The council's annual budget and medium term financial strategy supports a range of services designed to meet key equalities objectives. - 15.2 It is important to note, that this report provides a cumulative equality analysis response to the council's efficiency proposals set out within this report.
+18.1 The council's annual budget and medium term financial strategy supports a range of services designed to meet key equalities objectives.

-- 15.3 In the body of the report, we refer to efficiency proposals that are being put forward for approval as part of the Council's MTFS.
-Those efficiency proposals are one-off and in the main linked to the one-off use of funding, including reserves and grants, or forecast inyear underspends, and therefore have no equality impact on citizens or the communities that the Council serves. - 15.4 In conclusion, the council continues to make every effort to protect the most vulnerable as far as possible and respond to its duties under the Equality Act 2010.
+- 18.2 It is important to note, that this report provides a cumulative equality analysis response to the council's efficiency proposals set out within this report. - 18.3 In the body of the report, we refer to efficiency proposals that are being put forward for approval as part of the Council's MTFS.
+Those efficiency proposals are one-off and in the main linked to the one-off use of funding, including reserves and grants, or forecast in-year underspends, and therefore have no equality impact on citizens or the communities that the Council serves. - 18.4 In conclusion, the council continues to make every effort to protect the most vulnerable as far as possible and respond to its duties under the Equality Act 2010.
 However, this strategic EIA recognises the significant challenge which the financial position presents for Wolverhampton.
-We will maintain a strong commitment to equality and ensure that EIA's undertaken at each savings proposal helps us to arrive at an informed decisions and to make the best judgement about how to target our resources effectively and fairly. - 15.5 Councillors must continue to have due regard to the public sector equality duty (Section 149 of the Equality Act 2010) when making budget decisions.
+We will maintain a strong commitment to equality and ensure that EIA's undertaken at each savings proposal helps us to arrive at an informed decisions and to make the best judgement about how to target our resources effectively and fairly. - 18.5 Councillors must continue to have due regard to the public sector equality duty (Section 149 of the Equality Act 2010) when making budget decisions.
 By considering the equalities evidence contained in the analysis above, in tandem with this report, Councillors will be in a position to comply with the requirements of the Duty and Act as well as their wider responsibilities in terms of setting a budget.

-16.0 All other Implications
+19.0 All other Implications

-- 16.1 The Covid implications are detailed in the body of the report. - 16.2 Any human resource implications will be managed in accordance with the Council's HR polices and processes.
+- 19.1 The Covid implications are detailed in the body of the report. - 19.2 Any human resource implications will be managed in accordance with the Council's HR polices and processes.

-17.0 Schedule of background papers
+20.0 Schedule of background papers

-2022-2023 Budget and Medium Term Financial Strategy 2022-2023 to 2024-2025, report to Cabinet on 23 February 2022 and Full Council 2 March 2022

-Performance, Budget Monitoring and Budget Update 2022-2023, report to Cabinet on 17 November 2022

-Draft Budget and Medium Term Financial Strategy 2023-2024 to 2025-2026, report to Cabinet on 19 October 2022

-Council Tax Base and Business Rates (NDR) Net Rate Yield 2023-2024, report to Cabinet on 18 January 2023

-Collection Fund Estimated Outturn 2022-2023, report to Cabinet on 18 January 2023
+- 20.1 2022-2023 Budget and Medium Term Financial Strategy 2022-2023 to 2024-2025, report to Cabinet on 23 February 2022 and Council 2 March 2022 - 20.2 Performance, Budget Monitoring and Budget Update 2022-2023, report to Cabinet on 17 November 2022 - 20.3 Draft Budget and Medium Term Financial Strategy 2023-2024 to 2025-2026, report to Cabinet on 19 October 2022 - 20.4 Council Tax Base and Business Rates (NDR) Net Rate Yield 2023-2024, report to Cabinet on 18 January 2023 - 20.5 Collection Fund Estimated Outturn 2022-2023, report to Cabinet on 18 January 2023 - 20.6 Final Business Rates (NDR) Net Rate Yield 2023-2024, Individual Executive Decision Notice, 31 January 2023. - 20.7 2023-2024 Draft Budget and Medium Term Financial Strategy 2023-2024 to 2025-2026, report to Scrutiny Board 7 February 2023

-Minutes of scrutiny panels
+20.8 Minutes of scrutiny panels